A reduced risk of SIDS

 What is 4 hours from birth? (or separation if transferred later)

-Doing this can result in nipple damage and decreased milk supply
+Using this item before breastfeeding is well established can result in nipple damage and decreased milk supply

 For the best latch, the infant’s head and body should be like this